srdsoumya/Test/README.md

 ## Licensing
 Powered by Infosys Team

-"The code in this project is licensed under Infosys license."
+"The code in this project is licensed under Infosys."